nickmccarty/nasa-research-assistant/README.md

 # NASA Research Assistant

-Welcome to our project wiki! 👋🥳
+Welcome to our project repo! 👋🥳

-> We're building an AI-based research assistant for NASA!

 As the repo name suggests, we are building a research assistant for NASA 🚀🤩 Specifically, we are asked to provide an AI-based research assistant solution that addresses one or more of the research tasks below: